stanfordnlp/CoreNLP/doc/segmenter/README-Chinese.txt

 [Training data]
 (Chinese Penn Treebank)
-"data/ctb.gz" is trained with the training data in the LDC Chinese Treebank 7
+"data/ctb.gz" is trained with all data in the LDC Chinese Treebank 6 (prerelease).

 (Beijing University)
 "data/pku.gz" is trained with the data provided by Peking University